ImperialCollegeLondon/pyrealm/pyrealm_build_data/splash/splash_py_version/PROVENANCE.md

 branch of the repo at commit `52d9454b566d`.

 This note and the `__init__.py` file to allow the module to be imported are the only new files in the directory.
-The code files have been modified by `isort` and `black` but are otherwise unchanged.
+The code files have been modified by `isort` and `black` and the package internal imports have been extended to allow the code to be imported by the benchmark data generation scripts.